 A relevant practice stay means that the student, the Programme Director and the institution/organisation in question agree upon an assignment, which can be academically carried out within the planned time and scope.
 The main purpose of the practice stay is that the student extends his/her abilities to work with complex societal/historical issues, especially by strengthening his/her analytical and problem-oriented skills and competences.
-The purpose is also to extend the qualifications within the student's chosen field of interest, and therefore, it is expected that the choice of institution/organisation operates within that particular field of interest (as stated in the individual Master Learning Agreement).
+The purpose is also to extend the qualifications within the student's chosen field of interest, and therefore, it is expected that the choice of institution/organisation operates within that particular field of interest).
 Furthermore, the intention is to link theoretical perspectives to practical problematics in the surrounding community of the university (university-society linkage).

-The agreement between the student and the workplace has to be approved by the Programme Director with respect to the academic standards of the practice stay.
-Therefore, the agreement needs to take account of the student having assignments with his/her academic community during the stay (normally 1 day a week), and that the student must be permitted sufficient time to write an academic report.
-Also, it is important that the student has a contact person at the work place and access to necessary facilities (desk etc.).
+The agreement between the student and the workplace must be approved by the Programme Director with respect to the academic standards of the practice stay.
+Therefore, the agreement needs to take account of the student having assignments with his/her academic community during the stay (normally 1 day a week), and that the student must be permitted enough time to write an academic report.
+Also, it is important that the student has a contact person at the workplace and access to necessary facilities (desk etc.).
 Furthermore, for the sake of having a stay in an organisational work environment, the organisation must have a minimum of 3 full-time employees.